 - Redis cluster automatically shards data across multiple Redis nodes, so you can create workloads of bigger memory sizes (greater than 53 GB) and get better performance.

-- Azure Virtual Network (VNET) deployment provides enhanced security and isolation for your Azure Redis Cache, as well as subnets, access control policies and other features to further restrict access.
+- Microsoft Azure Virtual Network deployment gives you enhanced security and isolation for your Azure Redis Cache, as well as subnets, access control policies and other features to further restrict access.

-Basic and Standard caches are available in sizes of up to 53 GB, and Premium caches are available in sizes of up to 530 GB, with more available on request.
+Basic and Standard caches are available in sizes up to 53 GB, and Premium caches are available in sizes up to 530 GB with more on request.

-Azure Redis Cache helps your application become more responsive even as the user load increases.
-It leverages the low-latency, high-throughput capabilities of the Redis engine.
+Azure Redis Cache helps your application become more responsive even as customer load increases.
+It takes advantage of the low-latency, high-throughput capabilities of the Redis engine.
 This separate, distributed cache layer allows your data tier to scale independently for a more efficient use of compute resources in your application layer.

-Redis also supports trivial-to-set up master-subordinate replication, with very fast non-blocking first synchronisation, auto-reconnection on net split and so forth.
+Redis also supports trivial-to-set-up master-subordinate replication, with very fast non-blocking first synchronisation and auto-reconnection on net split.